bhuisgen/neon-webdocs/docs/neon/configuration/server/sites/modules/handlers/html/index.md

 The content type to return.

-If this option is missing, the content type will be automatically detected from the file extension otherwise from the render content body.
+If this option is missing, the content type will be automatically detected from the render content body.

 ### `statusCode` {#statusCode}